-Why did Stephen Hawking become so famous?
-What exactly brought world renown to Albert Einstein?
-Why are those particular individuals household names across the globe whilst other achievers are not; why have they become icons to rival film stars; and why they are adored and protected by a fiercely loyal fan base?
-In Stephen Hawking Smoked My Socks, Hilton Ratcliffe seeks out the answers to those questions, and discovers that they have nothing at all to do with science.
+Why are names like Stephen Hawking and Albert Einstein so revered across the globe whilst other achievers are not?
+Why do some scientists rival film stars in their celebrity, adored and protected by a fiercely loyal fan base?
+In Stephen Hawking Smoked My Socks, Hilton Ratcliffe seeks out the answers to those questions, and discovers that their celebrity status has little to do with science.

 - Describes the empirical scientific method, exposing its inherent weaknesses and how its theoretical conclusions lead to the so-called standard models.